L0k1slnk/weddly/wp-content/plugins/microblog-poster/readme.txt

 **Currently supported social media sites**

-* twitter.com - Auto tweet backlink of new blogpost.
+* twitter.com - Auto post to your account.
 * facebook.com - Auto publish to profile wall.
-* plurk.com - Auto post new plurk.
+* plurk.com - Auto post to your account.
 * delicious.com - Auto submit bookmark of your blogpost to your account.
-* diigo.com - Auto submit bookmark of your new blogpost.
+* diigo.com - Auto submit bookmark of your blogpost.
 * linkedin.com - Auto publish to profile wall
 * tumblr.com - Auto publish to your blog.
 * blogger.com (blogspot.com) - Auto publish to your blog.
-* instapaper.com - Auto submit bookmark of your new blogpost.
+* instapaper.com - Auto submit bookmark of your blogpost.
 * vk.com (vkontakte.com) - Auto publish to profile wall.
+* xing.com - Auto publish to profile wall.

-The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks like Facebook, Twitter, LinkedIn, Tumblr..
+The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks.
 There's a general agreement in the SEO community that social signals strengthen your blog's page rank and authority.
 **MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.
 You'll never see "posted by MicroblogPoster" in your updates, you'll see "posted by your own App name" or simply "by API".